nickShengY/face-object-detection/README.md

 ```
 ## Labeling with "Labelme"
 ### Must use Rectagle to label the captures.
-## Stop camera when it is running, simply type 'q' to quit

 ![Example Image](./demos/labeling.png)

+## PS.Stop camera when it is running, simply type 'q' to quit!
+If it did not stop properly, try `python run.py force_stop_camera`

 ## Live Detection Demos: